 Lactate's Role in Energy Production and Recovery

 Far from being a mere waste product, lactate plays a vital role in energy production and recovery.
 The Cori cycle, for example, describes how lactate produced in muscles is transported to the liver, where it is converted back into glucose through a process called gluconeogenesis.
-This glucose can then be transported back to the muscles to be used for energy.
+Now, this glucose can then be transported back to the muscles to be used for energy.
 This cycle helps to maintain blood glucose levels and provides a continuous supply of energy during prolonged exercise.

 Supplements That May Help Reduce Lactic Acid